lnug/resources/slides/2016-02/deck.md

 -->

 # Next Time
-## February 24th 2016
+## 23rd March 2016
 The 4th Wednesday of the month

-ti.to/lnug/february-2016
+ti.to/lnug/march-2016

 * Rubbish in Bins
-* Arrange Tables & Chairs
+* Stack chairs against walls
 * Visit Sponsors Websites

 ---